near/docs/docs/roles/developer/contracts/assemblyscript.md

 We can call this method using NEAR Shell which in turn calls `near-api-js` which in turn calls our JSON RPC interface.
 As a developer we can leverage any of these interfaces depending on which level of abstraction we want to work with.
 NEAR Shell is most convenient from the terminal, `near-api-js` makes sense from a client or server-side JavaScript application and the RPC interface would be most useful if we prefer to make raw HTTP requests from some other context like a different programing language or environment not currently provided by the NEAR community.

-From within this contract method you can also access the blockchain execution context by importing the `context` object from `near-runtime-ts`.
+From within this contract method you can also access the blockchain execution context by importing the `context` object from `near-sdk-as`.
 This gives you access to blockchain data like the `sender` who signed the original transaction that caused the execution of this contract method.  or the contract's name via `contractName`.

 ### File Structure